 Martha is a second-year PhD student in Nursing at Queen’s University.
 In addition to her studies, she works as a family nurse practitioner and has special interests in addiction and recovery, reproductive health, and nursing education and policy.
 Before becoming a nurse, Martha trained as a dancer, and worked for many years in dance and arts administration, including for the Royal Ballet in the UK, and the Lake Champlain Chamber Music Festival in Vermont.
 She is a lifelong choral singer, an occasional choreographic collaborator, and an enthusiastic audience member.
 Martha loves both nursing and the arts and hopes she never has to choose!

-Hannah Lee is a second year medical student at Queen’s University with a BSc in Life Sciences.
-She is passionate about the use of music, literature, and drama as tools for healing.
-When she isn’t studying, Hannah can be found reading, playing her cello, or curating niche Spotify playlists.
-She is super excited to continue exploring the intersection between medicine and the humanities at the Jacalyn Duffin Conference this year!
+Hannah is a second-year medical student at Queen’s University with a BScH in Life Sciences.
+She feels deeply indebted to the humanities and is passionate about using music, literature, and drama as tools for healing.
+When she isn’t curled up with a book, Hannah can be found running, playing her cello, or curating niche Spotify playlists.
+She is super excited to continue exploring the intersection of medicine and the humanities at the Jacalyn Duffin Conference this year!

 Kendra is a first year medical student at Queen’s University.
 While taking courses like English and philosophy during her undergrad, she began to see the humanities as pivotal in informing her healthcare-related pursuits.
 Kendra has also always strived to incorporate her artistic interests into her volunteer work, whether it be through writing, painting, or playing music.
 She hopes to use the arts and humanities to illuminate lived experiences, better understand underserved populations, and ultimately humanize patient care.